perarulalan15/HackerRank/README.md

 # python

-This is a solved problems in HackerRank
+This repository contains a solved problems in HackerRank